AureumChaos/LEAP/docs/source/ops.rst

 all bits, and the latter of real-values.
 In the future, LEAP will support other representations that will similarly have their own operators.

+.. warning:: **Are all operators really representation agnostic?**
+    In reality, most of the operators assume that `Individual.genome` is a python sequence, which may not always be the case.
+For example, the user may come up with a representation that employs, say, a sparse matrix.
+In that case, the crossover operators will fail.

+    In the future we intend on adding support for other popular representations that will show up as LEAP sub-packages.
+(I.e., just as `binary_rep` and `real_rep` provide support for binary and real-value representations.)

+    So, in a sense, for where it matters, LEAP currently assumes some sort of sequence for genomes though, again, plans are afoot to add more representation types.
+In the interim, you will have to add your own operators to support new non-sequence genomic representations.

 Type-checking Decorator Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Most of the pipeline operators are implemented as functions.
+However, from time to time an operator will need to persist state between invocations.
+For generator functions, that comes with using `yield` in that the next

 API Documentation
 -----------------